The AAA Capital Funding Knowledge Base

 Two FHA 203(k) Options:

 This loan type is ideal for first-time home buyers looking to invest in an affordable home that needs work.
-Instead of walking away from a fixer-upper, you can finance the improvements and make the home your own—without paying out-of-pocket upfront.
+You can finance the improvements and make the home your own—without paying out-of-pocket upfront.

 Ready to Buy a Home with Confidence?